thetron/mongoid_token/README.md

 * `token :length => 4, :contains => :fixed_numeric` will generate
   anything from `0000` to `9999` in a random order

 ## Finders

 The library also contains a finder method for looking up your documents called `find_by_token`, e.g:

     Person.find_by_token('7dDn8q')

+## Adding tokens to existing documents

+If you've got an app with existing data that you would like to add tokens to - all you need to do is save each of your models and they will be assigned a token, if it's missing.

 # Notes